jpalardy/jpalardy.github.io/_posts/2016-06-29-my-best-awk-tricks.markdown

 * how much of a pain will it be to install?
 * will my AWK script work without modifications?

 These are all good questions.
-In all likehood:
+In all likelihood:

 * mawk won't be installed...
 * it will be easy to install (`brew install mawk`, for example)